InviseLabs/RMMProberScripts-DeviceProber/README.md

 ## DeviceProber: Monitors Drivers in Error, Warn, or Missing States from Device Manager
 ###### Part of our [RMMProberScripts](https://github.com/InviseLabs/RMMProberScripts) – A collection of deployable Windows-based command-line scripts designed to warn you of concerning hardware or sensor problems.
 Each tool outputs the associated raw troubleshooting values, along with a PASS or FAIL and proper exit codes.
 Use with RMM or IT Admin software to alert you when a script check FAILs.

-A small Windows command-line diagnostic tool which outputs information about Device Manager and the number of drivers in error, warning, or missing status, along with a PASS or FAIL.
+A small Windows-based command-line diagnostic tool which outputs information about Device Manager and the number of drivers in error, warning, or missing status, along with a PASS or FAIL.
 Designed to show and alert you of Windows Device Manager status on your RMM dashboard or IT Admin software.

 Works with any RMM dashboard that supports monitoring command-line output and exit codes.
 Please read below to understand how this script works before you deploy.
 You may need to modify the suggested deployment method for your situation.
 Supports only Windows-based workstations and servers.
 Read below for more info.